stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

-# Writing Interfaces for ThingPedia
+# Writing Interfaces for Thingpedia

 ## The basics: Devices, Channels and Events

-At the highest level, a ThingPedia interface is just a nodejs package, whose main entry point is a _device class_.
+At the highest level, a Thingpedia interface is just a nodejs package, whose main entry point is a _device class_.

 From a device class, the system will obtain _device instances_,